SenseLogic/SPARK/README.md

 ## Template instantiation

-*   Copy the content of the **~/PROJECT/TOOL/SPARK/PROJECT** folder into a target folder with the same depth and parent folder, for instance **~/PROJECT/SITE/TYRELL_CORPORATION/TYRELL_CORPORATION_SITE_2021**.
+*   Copy the content of the **~/PROJECT/TOOL/SPARK/PROJECT** folder into a target folder of identical depth under the same root folder, for instance **~/PROJECT/SITE/TYRELL_CORPORATION/TYRELL_CORPORATION_SITE_2021**.

-*   Edit the **fix.flex** file to change the project and article identifiers in their various forms :
+*   Edit the **fix.flex** file to change the project and article identifiers in all their forms :

     ```
     ReplaceText